Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Introduction

-Despite more than fifteen years of development, \ce{Al_{1-x}Sc_xN} remains the dominant ternary nitride compound for high-performance piezoelectric devices.
-Nevertheless, exploring a broader family of aluminum transition metal nitrides, extending beyond Sc, could offer considerable advantages, potentially enabling the retention of strong piezoelectricity while also using elements that are less costly and more compatible with complementary metal-oxide-semiconductor (CMOS) processes.
+Despite more than fifteen years of ternary aluminum nitride development, \ce{Al_{1-x}Sc_xN} remains the dominant compound for high-performance piezoelectric devices.
+At the same time, exploring aluminum transition metal nitrides beyond \ce{Al_{1-x}Sc_xN} ~offers advantages not only in terms of material availability but also in enabling different bonding and hybridization mechanisms that can retain and enhance the piezoelectric response.
 In this regard, a key design principle for enhancing the piezoelectric response in wurtzite ternary nitride compounds is the incorporation of transition metals that distort the lattice, as often reflected by changes in the $c/a$ lattice constant ratio \cite{Farrer_ScGaN2002,Momida.2018,noor-a-alam_ferroelectricity_2019,ambacher_review_2023,Startt.2023}.
 While Sc incorporation in AlN is the most thoroughly studied example of this effect, recent theoretical and experimental reports have identified several promising alternative elements, including Hf, Zr, Ti \cite{Startt.2023, Iwazaki.2015}, Mo \cite{Feng.2022}, B \cite{Hayden.2021, Calderon.2025}, and Y \cite{Zukauskaite2012,Leone2023}.
 In particular, theoretical studies suggest that Hf incorporation into wurtzite AlN could produce even larger enhancements than Sc \cite{Startt.2023,wang_piezoelectric_2024}.
-Although Hf- and Zr-based nitrides are typically stable in cubic (rocksalt) structures \cite{GU201559,Sirotti.2024,Wagner.2024b, Streibel.2024}, phase energetics calculations suggest improved wurtzite phase stability for $\Hfx$ compared to \ce{Al_{1-x}Sc_xN} \cite{Lind2013}.
+Although Hf- and Zr-based nitrides are typically stable in cubic structures \cite{GU201559,Sirotti.2024,Wagner.2024b, Streibel.2024}, phase energetics calculations suggest improved wurtzite phase stability for $\Hfx$ compared to \ce{Al_{1-x}Sc_xN} \cite{Lind2013}.
 This prediction suggests the possibility of incorporating higher concentrations of Hf while maintaining the non-centrosymmetric phase, thereby further enhancing the piezoelectric properties.
 In addition, Hf incorporation is expected to modify the structural and electronic properties of AlN in ways that are distinct from Sc, with its non-isovalent configuration and bonding characteristics compared to Al, offering additional control over the resulting physical properties.
 Together, these factors suggest that $\Hfx$ could be a promising alternative to \ce{Al_{1-x}Sc_xN} for next-generation piezoelectric devices.
-Although few experimental demonstrations of Al-Hf-N compounds exist, with prior studies focusing on rocksalt structures \cite{Selvakumar.2015, Rauchenwald.2020} or the co-doping of wurtzite AlN with Mg and Hf \cite{Nguyen.2017, Yokoyama.2015}, a recent report on the ferroelectricity of $\Hfx$ \cite{Bernstein.2025} further motivates the dedicated exploration of this emerging materials system.
+Although few experimental demonstrations of Al-Hf-N compounds exist, earlier studies have mainly focused on rocksalt structures \cite{Selvakumar.2015, Rauchenwald.2020} or the co-doping of wurtzite AlN with Mg and Hf \cite{Nguyen.2017, Yokoyama.2015, Bradford2025}.
+In contrast, recent reports on the ferroelectricity and increased piezoelectricity of $\Hfx$ \cite{Bernstein.2025}, its conduction mechanisms \cite{Bernstein2026}, and structural anomalies such as deviations in the $c/a$ lattice constant ratio compared to \ce{Al_{1-x}Sc_xN} \cite{Wiebke2026} strongly motivate a dedicated exploration and improved understanding of this emerging materials system.